nopnop2002/esp-idf-ssd1306/MouseIconDemo/README.md

 - USB mouse
  2-button or 3-button usb mouse.
- Button 3 is not used in this project.

 # USB wiring
 To stabilize the power supply, I placed a 100uF electrolytic capacitor between 5V and GND.